-The Office of Student Life meets with the local police department and Waldorf University security each year to monitor student activities, campus safety and security and student involvement with alcohol and other drugs on and off campus related to crimes, violations or trends.
+The Office of Student Life meets with the local police department and Waldorf University security each year to monitor student activities, campus safety and security and student involvement with alcohol and other drugs on and off campus related to crimes, violations, or trends.
+We also actively allow and assist police trainings to better assess and incorporate safety on campus.
+We host drug dog trainings and allow them to have an active presence on campus.
+This allows officers to provide education and relationship building from our local community and students.

 Campus administrators address off-campus violations of the under-age drinking laws and other alcohol and drug violations by treating them as violations of campus policy.
 We include all documentation related to off campus violations in their student file and contact their coach if they are an athlete regarding the violation.
 Students may be called in depending on the severity of the violation situation.
 For example, when the student is cited in the local paper for an OWI we make a copy of that document, place that in their file and inform their athletic coach if they are and athlete.
-There is a strong communication link between the Office of Student Life and Athletics in terms of communicating to coaches in regards to off campus AODA violations and our athletes.
+There is a strong communication link between the Office of Student Life and Athletics in terms of communicating to coaches regarding off campus AODA violations and our athletes.